- Incompatible Routers

 - eero router: Setup eero in Bridge Mode

-- TP-Link Deco: if you're using a separate router, setup Deco in Wireless Access Point Mode.
+- TP-Link Deco: if you're using a separate router, setup Deco in Wireless Access Point Mode (bridge mode).
 If you're using the Deco as the router, setup Deco in Wireless Router Mode.

 Other Mesh Network Solutions